Oboz Sapphire Mid Waterproof - Women's Review

 Our Analysis and Test Results

-The Sapphire Mid is a lighter-weight, but still durable, all-leather hiking boot made by Oboz.
+The Sapphire Mid is a lighter-weight yet durable all-leather hiking boot made by Oboz.
 They excel in the support, traction, and durability metrics.
-Since they are super stiff and take some time to break in, the Sapphire's received slightly lower scores in our comfort metric.
-Their leather construction makes them durable and water resistant, though this also makes them fall a bit short when it comes to breathability.
+Since they are super stiff and take some time to break in, the Sapphires receive slightly lower scores in our comfort metric than many of the other models we tested in our women's hiking boot review.
+Their leather construction makes them durable and water resistant, though this also makes them fall a bit short in breathability.

-More so than their slightly burlier cousin, the Oboz Bridger Mid, the Sapphire is a narrow boot designed for a women's specific fit.
-We also found that this boot ran a little small, and would order a half size up next time.
-This, combined with the narrow fit made them fall short in the comfort metric.
+The Sapphire is a narrow boot designed for a women's specific fit.
+We found that this boot ran a little small, and would order a half size up next time.
+This, combined with the narrow fit, made them fall short in the comfort metric.
 That said, they broke in with time and ended up being comfortable.
-We also experienced this with the Teva Arrowood Mid, which had a similar narrow fit.
-The boots also had a similar stiffness to the Bridger Mid, probably because both boots are made of nubuck leather that tends to take time to stretch out.
+The boots have a similar stiffness to other Nubuck leather models.

-Where this model fell short in comfort, they excelled in our support metric.
-The stiffness in the toe box and ankle provided plenty of support throughout the entire foot.
-This combination of a supportive midsole and ankle support makes the Sapphire a high-scoring boot in this metric.
-This design is consistent with the Oboz Bridger Mid.
-Our Best Buy Award winner, the Keen Targhee III Mid, also provided tons of support throughout.
-Both of these boots have a mostly-leather upper, which adds to the overall support of the boot.
+Though this boot fell short in comfort, they excelled in our support metric.
+The stiffness in the toe box and ankle provided plenty of support throughout the entire foot, and this combination of a supportive midsole and ankle support earned the Sapphire high scores in this metric.

 The Sapphire received high scores in our water resistance metric, due to their leather upper and seamless tongue.
-There are very few ways for water to get into these boots once they are laced up.
-Though the ankle height doesn't come up as high as the Lowa Renegade or the La Sportiva Nucleo, the Sapphire still kept water out, ensuring our feet stayed dry on the trail.
-The only downside is their lack of breathability, due to their all-leather uppers.
-For the best breathability and water-resistant, we love the Salomon X Ultra Mid 3 and La Sportiva Nucleo, which are our top-ranked in this metric.
+Once laced up, there are very few ways for water to enter these boots.
+Though the ankle height doesn't come up as high as some other options, the Sapphire still kept water out, ensuring your feet stay dry on the trail.
+The only downside is the lack of breathability, due to the all-leather uppers.

-One of the best parts about Oboz as a company is the quality of their products.
-This small company takes great care to produce footwear that lasts, and the Sapphire is no exception.
+Oboz is a small company known for its quality footwear and for taking great care to produce products that last.
+The Sapphire is no exception.
 The soles are solid, and the leather uppers seem to resist wear and tear with ease.
-The only downside is the lacing system; the laces are thin, and the eyelets have been known to come off, according to a few online reviews. (this never happened during our testing period, though).
-Compared to other lightweight boots, like the Teva Arrowood or the Vasque Monolith, the Sapphire soared above the rest when it came to durability.
-These boots are more on par with the Ahnu Sugarpine or the Salomon X Ultra Mid 3.
+The only exception we found was the lacing system; the laces are thin, and the eyelets have been known to come off, according to a few online reviews (although we never experienced this during our testing period).